theincident/theincident.github.io/_posts/2023-03-26-the-truth-about-gain-of-function-research-exposing-anthony-fauci-s-role-in-the-controversy.md

 ## What's in the Fauci Files?

 The controversy centers around Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases (NIAID).
 It has been alleged that Dr. Fauci was involved in funding gain of function research in Wuhan, China, which is believed to be the source of the COVID-19 pandemic.
-The new documents released and obscured funding mechanisms show a clear conflict of interest and yet nobody is doing anything about it.
+The new documents released and obscured funding mechanisms show a clear conflict of interest.
+We now know that gain of function has been and still is ongoing.

-##### The Role of Anthony Fauci in Gain of Function Research

 Dr. Fauci has been a vocal advocate of gain of function research for many years.
 He has argued that this type of research is necessary to understand how viruses and other microorganisms work and to develop vaccines and treatments for diseases.
 However, his involvement in the funding of gain of function research in Wuhan has raised concerns about his judgment and ethics.

 ## The Twitter Files: Exposing Fauci's Involvement

 The Twitter files are a series of leaked documents that show Dr. Fauci's involvement in the funding of gain of function research in Wuhan.
 The documents suggest that Dr. Fauci and other officials knew about the risks associated with this type of research but chose to fund it anyway.
-The Twitter files have been widely shared on social media, and they have sparked a heated debate about the ethics of gain of function research.
+The Twitter files have been widely shared on social media, and they have sparked a heated debate but strangely after the suggestion of the Fauci Files, they have yet to manifest.

 ##### Fauci's Testimony to Congress on Gain of Function Research

 Dr. Fauci has testified before Congress about his role in gain of function research.
 In his testimony, he denied any involvement in funding gain of function research in Wuhan.
 He also argued that gain of function research is necessary to understand and combat deadly diseases.
-However, the reality that research his agency funded might be responsible for millions of deaths would mean that he could be tried for crimes against humanity.
+However, the reality that research his agency funded might be responsible for millions of deaths would mean that he could be tried for crimes against humanity and it's more than likely that would affect someones testimony.
+Nobody wants to go prison.

+This is a sign of something bigger, the foot

 ##### The Role of Pfizer in Gain of Function Research